absmach/supermq-docs/docs/authorization.md

 ## Assign Users to Domain

 Domain creator becomes administrator of the domain by default.
-Domain Administrator can assign users to a domain with the following relations administrator, editor, viewer, member.
+Domain administrator can assign users to a domain with the following relations administrator, editor, viewer, member.
 The details about these relations are described in this [section](#user-domain-relationship)

 User can be assigned to domain with endpoint `/domain/<domain_id>/users/assign` with JSON body like below: